simplefin/bank-access/README.md

 `maintainers` is a list of people who are willing to maintain the scripts within the directory (i.e. test the scripts when the underlying library changes or fix them when the bank breaks them).
+Include as much contact information as you feel comfortable sharing.
+A URL to your Github profile would be fine.

 The file may also contain other information as needed.

 # Writing a Script #